 Blue Hamel, the Social Content Producer at Ogilvy & Mather says:

-“Social Media is the driving force behind ecommerce and is the perfect place to captivate your audience into purchasing.
-Social Media is all about the communication from brand to consumer.
+“Social Media is the driving force behind eCommerce and is the perfect place to captivate your audience into purchasing.
+Social Media is all about the communication from brand to the consumer.

 By putting the product in a real environment the person sees the product in use, building a branded image in their head.
 If you have attracted the consumer ‘successfully’, they will see the product again and make the link.”